Classical Swine Fever (CSF)

 A useful catalogue of practical tips on disease control, epidemiology investigation and on-farm slaughter of cattle, sheep and pigs

-EVERY VET, LIVESTOCK FARMER & AGRICULTRE MINSTRY OFFICIAL MUST READ THIS BOOK AND ENSURE THAT THIS LEVEL OF BUREAUCRATIC & POLITICAL INCOMPETENCE & WIDESPREAD ABUSE OF RURAL FAMILIES & FARM ANIMALS NEVER HAPPENS AGAIN!
+EVERY VETERINARIAN, LIVESTOCK FARMER & AGRICULTRE MINSTRY OFFICIAL MUST READ THIS BOOK to ENSURE THAT THIS LEVEL OF BUREAUCRATIC & POLITICAL INCOMPETENCE NEVER HAPPENS AGAIN!

-ORDER A COPY NOW: Pre-publication Orders (world-wide delivery)
+ORDER A COPY NOW: Details + Orders (world-wide delivery)

-Classical Swine Fever Contingency Plans for Great Britain: DEFRA
+Classical Swine Fever Contingency Plans for Great Britain in 2003: DEFRA

-UK control - Regulatory impact risk assessment: DEFRA
+UK control - Regulatory impact risk assessment 2003: DEFRA

 Coping with Risk in Agriculture